njenan/turbulence/README.md

 ### Contributing
 Before submitting a pull request, please make sure that your changes are covered by proper tests, and review the [Style Guide](./STYLE_GUIDE.md).
+All code should pass the linter.
+Run `npm run all` to run the full regression test suite and linter checks.

 ### License